14 Dangerous Side Effects Of Cilantro

 Illustration: StyleCraze Design Team

 Cilantro is a herb used for the unique aroma and flavor it adds to dishes.
 It is a part of many cuisines throughout the world.
+Additionally, you may have also heard about cilantro’s benefits.
 However, one must also consider the side effects of cilantro, which are associated with its overconsumption.
 This herb may aggravate breathing problems, diarrhea, chest pain, and oral inflammation.
 Other serious side effects include liver damage and hypotension.
 It may also trigger allergic reactions and skin sensitivity.
 Hence, caution is advised.

 Frequently Asked Questions